 Next time you feel the urge to buy something from Amazon, take a second to reflect on what you need and why you need it.
 Do you really need it?
 Is there a better way to get it?
 Can you support a local business or borrow it from a neighbor?
 Read on for a dozen ways to avoid Amazon, save money, and support your local economy.

 Before diving in and buying something that seems like a novel purchase, step back and give yourself some time to consider if you really even need it.
-So often, we can find something just as good or better using resources already available to us.
+So often, we already own something that will work just as well as the shiny new things in our Amazon cart.

 Consider if you have something already that will serve the same purpose.
-It doesn’t have to be an exact replica, but in many cases, we have something perfectly suitable.
-Ignoring the impulse to click the Buy Now button from Amazon can save us a lot of money and a lot of space storing crap we don’t really need.
+It doesn’t have to be exactly ‘the thing’, but in many cases, we have something perfectly suitable.
+Ignore the impulse to click the Buy Now button from Amazon and save a lot of money and space storing crap you don’t likely need.